RobertoSaback/Picture-in-Picture/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-1- Open/refresh the project page
+*  Open/refresh the project page
-2- chose any option in the window pop-up
+* Chose any option in the window pop-up
-3- click on the Start button.
+* Click on the Start button.

 ...
 Enjoy !